ErrorInever/TelBotAudio/README.md

 A simple bot which saves voice messages or photos of users (if there are faces in photos), in addition, can downsampling and converts voice messages to wav.

-# works on python 3.7 and lower
+# Works on python 3.7 and lower

 ### Start
 1. > pip install -r requirements.txt